jp1995/rl_playerinfo/README.md

 $ pip install -r requirements.txt
 ```

 Has been tested on python 3.10.
-Currently needs Chrome installed to run the webdriver (chromedriver), sorry Firefox andys.
+Currently, needs Chrome installed to run the webdriver (chromedriver), sorry Firefox andys.

 If you do not have python or pip installed, [refer to this article](https://www.dataquest.io/blog/install-pip-windows/) or use google.